 Another significant benefit is stability and security.
 If your site suddenly receives a very large amount of traffic, whether traffic you want or a malicious attack, the CDN provides a significant layer of protection against downtime due to your website being overloaded.

 Do I have to do anything to use the CDN?

 Nope, the CDN is automatically in place.
 For it to work, all of your site’s assets have to be served over the CDN’s domain (speakcdn.com).
-The URL is mostly invisible except for file downloads.
-Other than enjoying fast-loading pages, your users will be largely unaware.
+The URL is mostly invisible except for visible URLs targeting a file for download.
+Other than enjoying fast-loading pages, your users will be almost completely unaware.

 Are there SEO concerns using a CDN?

 There are no negative SEO side effects.
 Google encourages the use of CDNs because they improve the end user’s experience and they are currently used extensively by many websites.
 Faster loading pages has a positive impact on your site’s rankings.